jackilex/Property_managment_communication_App/README.md

 - the architecture will use:
     - Gcloud serverless Functions (Node.js)
     - the mobile app is being built using Flutter
+    - the dashboard (for managers only) website will be constructed either with React or Flutter
     - Database : MongoDb and Firestore
 <!-- ![serverles Architecture](https://drive.google.com/file/d/1YtbQjgUXud5MqhH_tNme5Ww6YrZi5EKf/view?usp=sharing) -->
 ![serverless](./asset/serverlessArch.jpg)